Daisy0419/Telescope-Searching-Problem/README.md

 - C++ implementations of all algorithms: GCP, ILP, Genetic, Greedy
 - Precomputed results in CSV format for:
   - Small and large problem instances under a single deadline
-  - Small problem instances incorporating worst-case execution time (WCET)
+  - Small problem instances incorporating maximum-observed execution time (MOET)
   - Large problem instances under multi-deadline settings
 - Jupyter notebooks to reproduce plots and figures from the paper
 - Long-running Python scripts to recompute results from scratch